senresearch/MatrixLM.jl/docs/src/Demo1_Simulation.md

-## t-statistics and permutation test
+## T-statistics and permutation test

 The t-statistics for an `Mlm` object (defined as `est.B ./ sqrt.(est.varB)`) can be obtained by running `t_stat`.
 By default, `t_stat` does not return the corresponding t-statistics for any main effects that were estimated by `mlm`, but they will be returned if `isMainEff=true`.